KurtSanders/Embroidery/README.md

 ### Configuration

-The Python file has a section to define the following constants
+The Python file has a section to define the following constants:

 ```
 # Start of User Defined Constants